Curriculum in Doctor of Philosophy – Civil Engineering

 |Course Requirements *|

-Students who do not hold a baccalaureate degree in civil engineering are required to take a set of undergraduate civil engineering courses above and beyond the minimum coursework requirements.
+Students who do not hold a baccalaureate degree in civil engineering are required to take preparatory undergraduate civil engineering courses above and beyond the minimum coursework requirements.

 A minimum of forty-two hours of coursework and thirty hours of independent research beyond a bachelor’s degree, or eighteen hours of coursework and twenty-four hours of independent research beyond an M.S. degree are required.